productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 This is a model that continuously learns based on the feedback received as the user interacts with the product and makes a purchase (or not).
 The model optimizes for a long term function - say, total revenue over 7 days.

 To train the model, we need a dataset where we can observe how users behave when presented with different offers and prices.
 We want a contextual bandit approach to continuously personalize the ‘winning treatment’ for each user.
-More on contextual bandits. [here](http://pavel.surmenok.com/2017/08/26/contextual-bandits-and-reinforcement-learning/)
+More on contextual bandits  [here](http://pavel.surmenok.com/2017/08/26/contextual-bandits-and-reinforcement-learning/)

 TODO: Broader article comparing A/B tests vs. contextual bandit